Anand Gandhi

 Anand Gandhi (born Anand Modi, 26 September 1980) is an Indian filmmaker, entrepreneur, media producer, innovator and systems researcher.
-He is also the founder/CEO of the Mumbai-based new media studio and systems think tank Memesys Culture Lab.
-His debut feature film Ship of Theseus (2013), which premiered at the Toronto International Film Festival, won the National Film Award for Best Picture.
-Gandhi's second film as creative director, executive producer and screenwriter, Tumbbad opened the Critics' Week at the 75th Venice Film Festival, released to a wide critical acclaim in October 2018.
+His debut feature film, Ship of Theseus (2013), premiered at the Toronto International Film Festival, won the National Film Award for Best Picture.
+His second film, Tumbbad (2018), for which he served as director, creative director, executive producer, and screenwriter, opened the Critics' Week at the 75th Venice International Film Festival.
+Gandhi is also the founder of Memesys Culture Lab, a new media studio and systems think tank.

-In 2017, he produced An Insignificant Man – a nonfiction thriller directed by Khushboo Ranka and Vinay Shukla on the rise of the Aam Aadmi Party in India.
-It was released to widespread international and domestic acclaim.
-The film was picked up by Vice for International distribution.
+In 2017, Gandhi produced An Insignificant Man, a documentary film directed by Khushboo Ranka and Vinay Shukla about the rise of the Aam Aadmi Party in India.
+The film was acquired by Vice for international distribution.
+He also produced the documentary film While We Watched.

 Actor and producer Ajay Devgn bought rights to Gandhi's play Beta Kaagdo.
 It has been made into the feature film Helicopter Eela, starring Bollywood actress Kajol.
-Gandhi is also the co-creator of ElseVR, India's first virtual reality (VR) platform aiming to bring "extraordinary and urgent stories" to the digital mainstream.
+Gandhi is also the co-creator of ElseVR, a virtual reality (VR) platform that produces and distributes immersive storytelling experiences.
 He has produced the board games SHASN and SHASN: Azadi created by Zain Memon.

-Gandhi delivered his INK Talk at the annual INK conference in 2013 where he enumerated his motivations behind making films while expounding on the role of memes in choice-creation.
-He was a mentor at the Xprize Visioneers 2016 Summit, an annual gathering of the Xprize enterprise, a leading global non-profit dedicated to encouraging "radical breakthroughs for the benefit of humanity" through incentivized prize competitions.

 While on the steering committee of the 48th International Film Festival of India (IFFI), Gandhi served as the creative director of the new VR chapter of the festival.

-Anand Gandhi unveiled a poster of his next project, Emergence, on the seventh anniversary of his film Ship of Theseus on Sunday.
-Emergence, which is set in a post-pandemic world, is "the story of bit by bit building of resilience through human ingenuity as scientists and everyday heroes create solutions,” says Gandhi.
+Gandhi has also co-created the MAYA Narrative Universe with game designer Zain Memon.

 Early life

-Anand dropped out of college at the age of 18.
-Anand was fascinated by the idea of using neuroscience and evolutionary biology to answer deep and persistent questions of philosophy.
+Gandhi’s last name was Modi until his mother remarried when he was 15.
+His last name was updated to Gandhi after he was adopted by his stepfather.
+He spoke Gujarati for the first ten years of his life, and continues to “fascinated by the language” citing a persisting interest in the poetry of Ramesh Parekh, Mareez, and Shekhadam Abuwala.

+During his childhood, Gandhi developed an interest in neuroscience, evolutionary biology, and philosophy.
 He has cited Richard Dawkins and Douglas Adams as early influences.

-In 1996, Anand pursued a program in graphic design and started a studio called Ciceros Graphics.
-He also taught Adobe Photoshop and other digital tools, new at the time, to traditional graphic designers.
-At 16, Anand assisted activist and polemist Abhay Mehta with the maintenance of a whistleblowing website.
+Gandhi dropped out of college at 18.